How to Invest Small Amounts of Money – 10 Easy Ways

 • Emerging markets international stocks

 Many long-time investors, including Bogleheads, invest most of their cash into index funds.
 The low costs and simplicity make index fund investing easy.
+Some index funds only have a $1 minimum investment.
+Others require a $100 initial investment but only have a $1 subsequent investment minimum.

-So, if you can invest in an S&P 500 index fund and get exposure to 500 companies.
+So, if you can invest in an S&P 500 index fund, you get exposure to 500 companies.
 But if you buy single shares, $100 only lets you buy into a few companies.
+Another advantage of index funds is that you don’t have to rebalance your asset allocation frequently.
+The fund manager keeps the portfolio diversified.

 If you hold several different types of index funds, you will still have to rebalance your stock and bond index funds periodically.
+Most online stock brokers offer index funds, individual stocks and thematic ETFs with no trade commissions.

 4. Individual Stocks